-We believe that a personal sense of value can be restored to victims and offenders by giving offenders the opportunity to pay back to society and victims for the harm caused.
+We believe that a personal sense of value can be restored to victims and perpetrators of crime by giving offenders the opportunity to pay back to society and victims for the harm caused.
 In order for offenders to change their behaviour they must be accountable for what they have done to their victims, their families and the community.

-We believe by focusing on healing for victims, offenders are also assisted in a positive way.
+We believe by focusing on healing for victims, perpetrators of crime are also assisted in a positive way.

-Supporting victims of crime has become an integral part of the work that L.I.N.C. does.
-This has evolved over the years to where we now provide direct service to victims through our:
+Supporting victims of crime is an integral part of the work that L.I.N.C. does.
+This has evolved over the years to where we now provide direct service to victims in a variety of capacities.

 L.I.N.C. has partnered with the BC RCMP Safe Space initiative.
 At L.I.N.C. program spaces, you will find this sticker, indicating the L.I.N.C. supports the safety and inclusion of the LGBTQ2S+ community.
 If you are a victim of LGBTQ2S+ crime, L.I.N.C. can support and assist you.